Mo Johnston goal spree continues

-Standard for Scotland in these situations was to hoist the ball in the direction of Richard Gough, who was emerging as somewhat of an expert in towering headers.
+Standard for Scotland in these situations was to hoist the ball in the direction of Richard Gough, whose reputation for towering headers was growing by the day.
 His two goals against Cyprus last month had of course both been at set-pieces.
-The number of free-kicks ensured that Scotland could move up players and establish a presence in the final third, while France struggled to find their own tempo on the ball.
+The number of free-kicks ensured that Scotland could move players forwards and establish a presence in the final third, while France struggled to find their own tempo on the ball.

-And not unsurprisingly, it was through a set-piece that Scotland scored the opening goal.
+Not unsurprisingly, it was through a set-piece that Scotland would score the opening goal.

 (This time it was however not a free-kick prompted by a foul on McCoist or Johnston, but a minor offence committed by Xuereb on Gillespie just beyond the midway line.)

-This was already Johnstons 4th goal of the Italia’90 campaign, making him the top goalscorer of the UEFA qualification zone so far.
+This was Mo Johnstons 4th goal of the Italia’90 campaign, making him the top goalscorer of the UEFA qualification zone so far.